qinwf/jiebaR/README.md

 cutter$detect = F
 ```

-Users can specify their own custom dictionary to be included in the jieba default dictionary.
-Jieba is able to identify new words, but adding your own new words can ensure a higher accuracy. [imewlconverter] is a good tools for dictionary construction.
+Users can specify their own custom dictionary to be included in the jiebaR default dictionary. jiebaR is able to identify new words, but adding your own new words can ensure a higher accuracy. [imewlconverter] is a good tools for dictionary construction.

 ```r
 ShowDictPath()  ### Show path